rosnovsky/resume/resume.md

 > **[Auth0](https://auth0.com)**, Remote • Dec 2019 - Mar 2021

 - Successfully resolved over 2,000 support cases of various complexity with an average **cSAT of 99%** and **on-time SLA of 97%**.
-- Assisted hundreds of major enterprise customers with complex CIAM integration use cases.
+- Assisted hundreds of major enterprise customers and startup teams with complex CIAM integration use cases.
 - Guided hundreds of developers through Identity Management implementations in every environment imaginable.

 <div class="page-break"></div>